-Daughter Betty A. Harbaugh resided in Scenery Hill, Washington County.
+Daughter Betty A. Harbaugh ( ? -living) has resided in Scenery Hill, Washington County.

-Daughter April V. Harbaugh was wedded to (?)
+Daughter April V. Harbaugh ( ? -living) was wedded to (?)
 Masciarelli.
 They had two known children -- Jessica Masciarelli and Autumn Masciarelli.
 In 1995, the family lived in Fredericktown.

 Son Elliot D. Harbaugh served in the U.S. Navy in Italy circa 1995.